 Depending on what your habits and behaviors are, you can either limit the risk of exposure or increase the risk of exposure.

-Many other factors influence our cancer risk some we can control, some we can't.
-As cancer is a disease within your DNA, there are some factors that are genetic and unavoidable.
+Many other factors influence our cancer risk some we can control, some we cant.
+“Cancer is a disease of your DNA, and we know that many cancers are related to the DNA you inherit,” Dr. Socinski says.

 In addition to the genetic blueprint you’re born with, lifestyle behaviors and age (your DNA gets damaged over time, increasing your cancer risk as you get older) form the complex combination of factors that predict your likelihood of developing cancer.

-So while calling cancer preventable might be a stretch, embracing a healthier lifestyle can absolutely reduce your risk of cancer and a battery of other diseases.
+So while Dr. Socinski may stop just short of calling cancer preventable, he says embracing a healthier lifestyle can absolutely reduce your risk of cancer and a battery of other diseases.

 Tips for Reducing Your Cancer Risk